IndraGunawan/symfony-docs/translation.rst

 Global Translation Parameters
 -----------------------------

-.. versionadded:: 7.3

-    The global translation parameters feature was introduced in Symfony 7.3.

 If the content of a translation parameter is repeated across multiple translation messages (e.g. a company name, or a version number), you can define it as a global translation parameter.
 This helps you avoid repeating the same